kevin10754624/introtomaya/README.md

-# intro to maya
+# Intro to Maya
-intro to maya
+Intro to Maya

-hello MR. Romrell
+Hello MR. Romrell

-this is my assingment for intro to maya, i did a project based on the videos and based on what i learned. my computer isnt working anymore
+This is my assingment for intro to maya, I did a project based on the videos and based on what i learned.
+I've watched all the of 11 videos in Pluralsight, one by one undestarnding and trying it myself in MAYA